Alvarez makes history by beating Plant

 The 31-year-old knocked out Plant in the 11th round to unify all four major belts in fewer than 12 months.

-The Mexican added the IBF belt to the WBA Super, WBC and WBO ones he already held.
+Mexican Alvarez added Plant's IBF belt to the WBA Super, WBC and WBO ones he already held.

-He knocked Plant down twice in the 11th - first with a left hook then followed it with a right uppercut.
+He knocked the American down twice in the 11th - first with a left hook and then followed it with a right uppercut.

+Although Plant got up, the punches had taken their toll and Alvarez went on the attack again to finish the fight with one minute and five seconds of the round remaining.

+Alvarez said Plant, 29, wanted to keep going but he told him he should stop.

 - Music for after dark: Peaky Blinder's Cillian Murphy curates his perfect playlist